UcheSylvester/150-DAYS-OF-ALC-4.0/README.md

 #### RESOURCES/ FUN FACTS:
 [FaviconGenerator](https://realfavicongenerator.net/) is used to generate favicons and _manifest.json_ files for making a web app installable!

-I spent over 2 hours trying to figure out the error while to testing my BOOKEY for installablity without knowing the I provided the wrong path as the _src_ of _icons_ for andriod display :)
+I spent over 2 hours trying to figure out the error while to testing my BOOKEY for installablity without knowing the I provided the wrong path as the _src_ of _icons_ for android display :)

 ## DAY 2